FederatedAI/FATE/doc/api/fate_client/pipeline_component.md

 All input and output data of components need to be wrapped into `Data` objects when being passed between components.
-For information on valid data types of each component, check the [list](../../federatedml_component/README.md#Algorithm List) below.
+For information on valid data types of each component, check the [list](../../federatedml_component/README.md).
 Here is a an example of chaining components with different types of data input and output: